newaetech/chipwhisperer/docs/contributing.rst

 :ref:`Hardware Docs <contributing-hardware_docs>`:

-    If you find mistakes or think of corrections that would be helpful for the hardware documentation on the `NewAE Wiki`_, this section is for you.
+    If you find mistakes or think of corrections that would be helpful for the hardware documentation on the `NewAE Hardware Docs`_, this section is for you.

 :ref:`Testing <contributing-testing>`: